Ron DeSantis Makes It Official

 He has his work cut out for him.
 Of course, Donald Trump is currently dominating the Republican field — as one would expect for a high-profile former president.
 As Fox News reports, “Three new national surveys released Wednesday by Fox News, CNN, and Quinnipiac University continued to indicate Trump holding a large double-digit lead over DeSantis, with the rest of the contenders far behind in single digits.”

-Seasoned political analyst Newt Gingrich noted the number of Republican contenders in the race, and he suggested that they’re in it because DeSantis couldn’t keep them out.
-Of course, this primary field is actually small, given that there were 17 major candidates in the 2016 Republican primary.
+Political analyst Newt Gingrich noted the number of Republican contenders in the race, and he suggested that they’re in it because DeSantis couldn’t keep them out.
+Of course, the current primary field is actually small, especially considering that there were 17 major candidates in the 2016 Republican primary.

 Trump’s supporters are fiercely loyal, and the governor will have to gird himself for a bruising battle with Trump.
 As Alexander has written, “Demos are counting on the fratricidal damage Trump will do in the primary to ensure their own victory in the general election.”